michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 But how many people know that you can patch any .Net method at runtime and hook them to modify parameters, return values or even supress calls?

-Hooking can be used to bypass DRM and other licensing methods within every .Net assembly.
+This can not only be used to bypass DRM and licensing methods but also to view encrypted https traffic within your app.

-Web requests can be sniffed and modified regardless of SSL encryption.
-And thats just what came into my head when i first thought about it.
+And thats just what came into my head when i first thought about possible use cases.

 In order to prevent people analysing or modifying our application we need to know how Harmony and the underlying MonoMod Framework work.